jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

 ### Directory of COMPAQ MS-DOS 3.31 (1987)

-This disk from the [@jeffpar Disk Collection](/disks/pcx86/personal/jeffpar/) is, unfortunately, not an original distribution disk, but it's included here because it's the only available copy of other COMPAQ MS-DOS 3.31 binaries released in 1987.
+This disk from the [PCjs Random Disk Collection](/disks/pcx86/personal/random/) is, unfortunately, not an original distribution disk, but it's included here because it's the only available copy of other COMPAQ MS-DOS 3.31 binaries released in 1987.